qianli-hu/StudentFiles/README.md

 # StudentFiles, A student record management system
 **Introduction**
-- This repositoryh is intented as a front-end design in correspondence with the LetterMerge functionality, in an effort to consider how the overall pipeline can be structured and then improved.
+- This repository is intented as a front-end design in correspondence with the LetterMerge functionality, in an effort to consider how the overall pipeline can be structured and then improved.
 It consists of a web application and a console application, both of which interact with a SQL Server Express LocalDB database containing student records.
 The web application provides CRUD operations and a search-by-name method for the existing student data, while the console application retrieves student records based on their admission status and generates dated input folders.